-Computational learning theorists have proven, given the above definitions, classes of languages that can and cannot be learned.
+Computational learning theorists have identified, given the above definitions, classes of languages that can and cannot be learned.
 Generally, formal learning theorists are interested in large classes of learnable languages because they want to see what is possible in principle.
-If classes of languages are learnable, the next important question is whether they are feasibly learnable.
-This means whether learners can succeed with reasonable amounts of time and effort where reasonable is defined in standard ways according to computational complexity theory (Garey and Johnson, 1979; Papadimitriou, 1994).
+If classes of languages are learnable in principle, the next important question is whether they are feasibly learnable.
+This means whether learners can succeed with reasonable amounts of time and effort where reasonable is defined in standard ways according to computational complexity theory (Garey and Johnson, 1979; Papadimitriou, 1994).12

 This section provides the largest classes known to be provably learnable under the different definitions of learning above.
 Where possible, I also indicate whether such classes can be feasibly learned.
+If one is not familiar with the regions in the Chomsky Hierarchy, it will be helpful to familiarize oneself with them before continuing (Figure 3).
+Table 2 below summarizes the following discussion.

-4.1 No feasible learners for major regions of the Chomsky Hierarchy
+4.1 No major region of the Chomsky Hierarchy is feasibly learnable

 Gold (1967) proved three important results.
-First, a learner exists which identifies the the class of r.e. languages in the limit from positive and negative data.
+First, a learner exists which identifies the the class of recursive languages in the limit from positive and negative data.
 Second, a learner exists which identifies the finite languages in the limit from positive data, but no learner exists which can identify any superfinite class in the limit from positive data.
 Superfinite classes of languages are those that include all finite languages and at least one infinite language.
 It follows from this result that none of the major regions of the Chomsky Hierarchy are identifiable in the limit from positive data by any learner which can be defined as mapping experience to grammars.
-Again, this includes Bayesian learners, connectionist models, etc. It is this result with which Gold's paper has become identified.
-Gold's third (and usually overlooked) result is that if learning is defined so that learners need only succeed given full presentations which (1) contain only positive evidence and (2) are computable8, then a learner exists which can learn any recursively enumerable language (identification in the limit from positive r.e. texts).
+It is this result with which Gold's paper has become identified.
+Gold's third (and usually overlooked) result is that if learning is defined so that learners need only succeed given complete, positive, primitive recursive texts, then a learner does exist which can learn the class of r.e. languages.